memN0ps/redlotus-rs/README.md

 ls
 ```

-6. You should see file `bootkit.efi`, if you do, copy it to `fs0:` (same location as Windows Boot Manager) and load it:
+6. You should see file `redlotus.efi`, if you do, copy it to `fs0:` (same location as Windows Boot Manager) and load it:

 ```
-cp fs1:bootkit.efi fs0:
+cp fs1:redlotus.efi fs0:
 cd fs0:
-load bootkit.efi
+load redlotus.efi
 ```

-7. Now you should see output from the `bootkit.efi` application.
+7. Now you should see output from the `redlotus.efi` application.
 If it is successful, Windows should boot automatically.

 ![./images/Example.png](./images/Example.png)